lorenzosquadrani/RobertasTree/README.rst

 Overview
 --------

-The idea behind RobertasTree model is very simple and general.
+The idea behind RobertasTree is very simple and general.
 Consider a N-classes classification task, where N is a power of 2.
 This task can be decomposed in N-1 binary classification tasks, organized in a tree-like structure like in figure.
+Each node of the tree correspond to a classifier trained to distinguish between progressively more specific classes: the first node decides if the input belongs to class {0,...,n} or {n+1,...,N}, the first node in the second layer decides if the input belongs to class {0,...,d} or {d+1,...,n}, and so on.

 Such approach could be advantageous or disadvantageous according to your data.
 In general, the advantages that you may get are the following (not verified, just guessing):
 -  as the same data are utilized to train different classifier on different binary class, a certain form of **data augmentation** is obtained.
 -  the number of parameters of the model are increased, without increasing overfitting risk (I hope).

-Unfortunately, for now my code is not as general as the idea.
-I developed a tree-like model for text classification.
-Classifiers are expected to be composed by Roberta’s transformer and a head.
-Training is implemented for the fine-tuning of this kind of model.
+RobertasTree was born as a deep learning model to compete in the Kaggle competition `CommonLitReadibility <https://www.kaggle.com/c/commonlitreadabilityprize>`_.
+The first implementation was thus a task-specific, and was based on Roberta transformer (ref).
+While the name remains RobertasTree, here we have tried to develop a general framework: custom classifier, dataset, training algorithm are allowed.

 Prerequisites
 -------------

 -  numpy
 -  pandas
--  transformers
 -  torch

 Installation